vidyagc/portfolio/_posts/2018-01-28-js-dynamic-content.markdown

 <div style="margin-bottom:.75cm"></div>
 <h5>Show/Hide Elements</h5>
 <div class="page-content-text">
-As mentioned in Responsive Design, at breakpoint ≤ 767px, the Devise forms on the landing page are displayed at the top of the view, and their display is toggled with buttons.
+As mentioned in <a href="/2018/01/20/responsive-design/#forms">Responsive Design</a>, at breakpoint ≤ 767px, the Devise forms on the landing page are displayed at the top of the view, and their display is toggled with buttons.
 </div>

 <div class="row">